 — efb?? (@efbman) August 6, 2016

-Pita is a professional tae kwon do martial artist and is the first to ever represent Tonga in the Olympic sport.
-He’ll reportedly compete on August 19.
+Besides being very hot, Pita is also a professional taekwondo martial artist.
+Indeed, he’s the first to ever represent Tonga in the Olympic sport.
+Following his appearance in the Rio opening ceremony, we’ll see him compete on August 19.

 Although born in Australia, Pita grew up in Tonga.
 After attending Tongan schools, he later returned to Australia and graduated from St Peter’s Lutheran College in Brisbane.

 Earlier, he began learning taekwondo at the age of five.
 He also works as a model.
 Despite, or perhaps, because of the response to the opening ceremony.
 Pita attends oiling up again for the closing ceremony.